thoughtspot/cs_tools/docs/cs-tools/archiver/README.md

 # Archiver

-Archiver allows an admin within the ThoughtSpot platform to survey and identify all the content that the platform's users create.
+Archiver allows the ThoughtSpot admin to survey and identify all the content that users create.
 This content can build up over time and cause maintenance and upgrades to run more slowly.
 Additionally, your ThoughtSpot platform has some minor overhead when holding references to all of these objects as well.

-With Archiver, the Admin can set up a content maintenance process that will tag all content not opened or modified within the lifetime of recorded interactions within the system worksheet, TS: BI Server.

-From here, the admin can notify all users of their visibly tagged and stale content, and if the user chooses, they can remove the tag from their answer or pinboard to safeguard it from removal.

-Once the Admin has completed their deprecation cycle, Archiver will help you remove the unused or unwanted content, optionally exporting it prior to removal.

 !!! danger "With great power, comes great responsibility!"